WinterWindSoftware/autochart-js/README.md

 # autochart-js

-A JavaScript API for tracking automotive website events with [AutoChart.io](https://autochart.io).
+A client-side JavaScript API for tracking automotive website events with [AutoChart.io](https://autochart.io).

 ## Pre-Requisite
 Login to the [AutoChart portal](https://portal.autochart.io) and get the **Tracking Key** from your account's settings page.

-## Quick Start
+## Installation

-### Step 1 - Include autochart.track.js on your page
-Add the following snippet should be added immediately before the closing `</head>` tag on the page.
-It will download asynchronously so it won't block your page from loading.
+Add the following snippet should be added immediately before the closing `</head>` tag on each page of your site.
+It will download the `autochart.track.min.js` file asynchronously from the AutoChart CDN (so it won't block your page from loading).
 Make sure to update `<YourCustomerAccountIdHere>` with your account's Tracking Key.

 ```html